vandavey/DotnetCat/README.md

 ## Remarks

-* Please use this application legally and ethically.
-* Use with discretion, as this application is still in development.
+* Please use discretion, as this application is still in development.

 ***